midl-dev/midl-website.github.io/_operations/polkadot_automated_payouts.md

 ---

 <h3>Onboard your validator for automated payouts</h3>
 <p>Polkadot and Kusama nominator expect regular payouts.
-While anyone can trigger payout, is it expected that the validator will do it regularly.
+While anyone can trigger payout, it is expected that the validator will do it regularly.
 If they are not claimed for some time, payouts are destroyed.</p>
 <p>Our service relieves you of the task of regularly logging in to the Polkadot/Kusama UI to trigger your outstanding payouts.</p>
 <h2>Who is this service for?</h2>
-<ul><li><b>Validators</b> that want to ensure that they pay their nominators on time</li>
+<ul><li><b>Validators</b> who want to ensure that they pay their nominators on time</li>
-<li><b>Validators</b> that deployed their own payout script but want a backup service to take over in case their infrastructure fails</li>
+<li><b>Validators</b> who deployed their own payout script but want a backup service to take over in case their infrastructure fails</li>
-<li><b>Nominators</b> that want the peace of mind of knowing that they will get their rewards regardless of their validator's diligence</li>
+<li><b>Nominators</b> who want the peace of mind of knowing that they will get their rewards regardless of their validator's diligence</li>
 </ul>
 <h2>How does it work?</h2>
 <p>We (MIDL.dev) operate Polkadot validation infrastructure, which includes automated payouts.
 We make this available to anyone for a fee.</p>